daisukelab/cv_opt_flow/README.md

 Features:
 - Switchable to 4 type of optical flow methods.
 - Not accumulating 'flow' for easy understanding.
-- Flipping video image horizontally for easy understanding.
+- Flipping video image horizontally for the use with webcam.
 - Summarized code for each methods.

 ## Example